rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/battery.md

 # Battery Module
 **The Battery Module is used to set the attributes of the battery indicator and retrieve the status of the battery.
-Check the [indicator layout overview page](IndicatorPositions) for more detail on positioning these indicators.**
+For more information about positioning these indicators, please refer to the [indicator layout overview page](IndicatorPositions).**

 ## Syntax
 <table class="re-table">